Resistor-git/vk_informer/README.md

 ## Known bugs
 * Empty value for `GROUPS` in .env is not handled properly by check_tokens().
 Probable fix: get rid of .env and use configparser.
+* KeyError exception for situations with wrong response is not logged.

 ## Author
 Resistor, https://github.com/Resistor-git/